MFR6340/theenglishextension.org/open-world-3/unit-1:Further, faster, higher.md

 # OW 3, Unit 1: Further, faster, higher
-This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.
+*This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjM5MTkzOTVdfQ==
+eyJoaXN0b3J5IjpbLTEwNTI4MzczMzRdfQ==
 -->